flufster4/Java-Expression-Parser/doc/advancedops.md

 All functions can have their input be either in parentheses (``SIN(29+1)``), or without (``SIN30``).

 ## Trigonometry
-All trigonometrical function input is in radians, and so is the output.
+All trigonometrical function inputs are in radians, and so is the output.
 The current supported trigonometrical function are:
 - SIN and ARCSIN
 - COS and ARCCOS
 - TAN and ARCTAN